MicrosoftDocs/ef-core-for-beginners/notes/part3/script.md

 Let's use the Create page to create a new product.

 There's a new product.
-I'm going to leave the app running, but I'll switch back to my IDE.
 Let's look at what happened in the code.
 We'll start with the page model.
 The `OnGet` method in the page model returns the empty form, which is a Razor view.

 The Razor view has elements to support name and price.
 It uses label, input, and span elements to build the form that we saw earlier.
 This include validation that enforces the constraints in our model classes.